Kaiqi-Liang/CITS3005-Project/README.md

 ### Basic queries

-- Find all units with more than 6 outcomes. (changed to 20)
+- Find all units with more than 6 outcomes
 - Find all level 3 units that do not have an exam, and where none of their prerequisites have an exam.
-- Find all units that appear in more than 3 majors. (changed to 5)
+- Find all units that appear in more than 3 majors.
 - Basic search functionality: Given a query string (eg "environmental policy"), can you find the units that contain this string in the description or outcomes?

 ### Additional queries

+Some of these queries might take a up to minutes to complete depending on your hardware

-- Find all the units outside of my major that have a certain prerequisite (MJD-CMPCS, CITS2002 should output AUTO4508 ...)
+- Find all the units outside of my major that have a certain prerequisite
 - Find all the units that have less than 2 contact hours in total (summing all different types of contact hours)
 - Rank the majors in the order of least number of contact hours that are not field trips
-- Which majors don't have any participation or test assessments (takes at least a minute to run)
+- Which majors don't have any participation or test assessments
-- Which majors can I transfer to from my current completed major so that I only have to take no more than 5 more units (MJD-CMPSC should output MJD-CYBER)
+- Which majors can I transfer to from my current completed major so that I only have to take no more than 5 more units

 ## Categorisation